openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 Yeah, the error messages are gone and the first gradle build is runing.
 May be it's time to trink some water?
 ![Screenshot 31](../../images/Installation_Screenshot_31.png)

 Android Studio recommends us now to update the gradle system to version 4.4.
-If we make this build for an AndroidAPS version before the release of version 2.0 do not follow this recommendation.
+If you make this build for an AndroidAPS version before the release of at least a release condidat (RC) of version 2.0 do not follow this recommendation.
 Otherwise the build will fail.
 The gradle system is a tool which Android Studio uses to control the build process.
 For AndroidAPS there is no disadvantage by using the old gradle version.
 The APK file in the end is not different.
+If you build a APK for version 2 of AndroidAPS feel free to upgrade the gradle system to version 4.4.
 Please click "Remind me tomorrow".
 ![Screenshot 32](../../images/Installation_Screenshot_32.png)